See People v. Haynes, 2015 IL App (3d) 130091 (January). Episode 047 (Duration 12:44)

 “I only shot him because he was reaching for the gun in his waistband.”

-Defendant testified at trail that he ran away and left both guns at the scene.
+Defendant testified at trial that he ran away and left both guns at the scene.

 The 11 year old witness at trial testified he only saw one gun, the Defendant’s gun.